StevenVentura/Spamstudy/README.md

 http://imgur.com/a/Q4qmo

+The reason I make it "spam" is because you have to enter the text multiple times for it to count as correct.
+This solidifies your mind in the learning process, especially for people who are Tactile learners. see http://www.educationplanner.org/students/self-assessments/learning-styles-styles.shtml for details on that theory stuff folks.

 HOW TO RUN IT:

 Download the Spamstudy.jar file and other .txt files. also make sure you have Java 7 or later.